YAOSP-NG/manifest/README.md

 For Flo (Nexus 7-2013 WiFi) : not available yet

+* General Note : This ROM comes without root and without gapps, so you need to flash gapps and SuperSU after the ROM zip.

-* Note : for Angler and Flounder, flash respective latest vendor image and bootloader.
+* Note for Angler and Flounder : flash respective latest vendor image and bootloader.

 Keep updated